• Skip to primary navigation

 Instructions

-• Spray in a 9 x 13 baking dish and set aside.
+• Spray a 9 x 13 ceramic baking dish with cooking spray and set aside.

-• Using the same pan, heat the last tablespoon of olive oil over medium heat.
-Add the onion and bell pepper and cook until onion is translucent and both vegetables are tender.
+• Using the same skillet, heat the last tablespoon of olive oil over medium heat.
+Add the onion and bell pepper and cook until the onion is translucent and both vegetables are tender.

-• While the onions and peppers are cooking heat the broccoli in the microwave until it’s heated through.
-Then add the broccoli to the pan with the onions and peppers.
-Break up the broccoli into small pieces as it cooks completely.
+• Add the broccoli to the pan with the onions and peppers.
+Break up the broccoli into small pieces as it cooks thoroughly.

-• In a large mixing bowl (you can do this step while the vegetables are cooking) whisk the eggs, milk, garlic powder, onion powder, salt, and pepper.
+• In a large mixing bowl (you can do this while the vegetables are cooking), whisk the eggs, greek yogurt, garlic powder, onion powder, salt, and pepper.

-• Pour the egg mixture over the vegetables and then give it a couple slow stirs.
+• Pour the egg mixture over the vegetables, add the cheese, and then give it a couple of slow stirs.
+You can sprinkle some cheese on top.

 Nutrition